BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 # 6. Admin roles and protocol settings
+BrownFi is an oracle-based AMM, thus, it needs regular parameter configurations by the protocol admins.
+We define admin roles and their associated settings [(details HERE)](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).
+Nevertheless, NO admin role can withdraw liquidity, keeping the principle of noncustodial AMM.

 ## 6.1.
 Parameter settings
 The following parameters are applied for all BrownFi AMM's pools and can be re-configurated by the protocol admins.
-Read the admin roles and their corresponding rights [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).

 - **Kappa** (the parameter controlling liquidity concentration) is limited in the range $0.0001 \leq K \leq 2$.
 The defaut is set to be $K=0.01$, thus liquidity concentration (or liquid depth) is similar to Uniswap V3 range $\pm2$%.
 - **Lambda**: set Lambda param to compute  price with skewness
 - **Trading fee** is applied for _amountIN only_, and $fee = 0.003$, i.e. 0.3%.
 The limited range is $0 \leq fee \leq 0.1$, i.e. cap by 10%.
 Trading fee is implemented at the core contract, i.e. pair contract when verifying inventory using amountIN and amountIN_withoutfee.